Sivusto ei tue käyttämääsi selainta. Suosittelemme selaimen päivittämistä uudempaan versioon.

 Approach

-Reciprocal Engineering – RE Oy, based in Helsinki, develops electrically insulating, optically transparent, ferromagnetic thin‑film materials that enable new, highly efficient manufacturing pathways for electronic devices.
-Our technology reduces semiconductor processing steps while meeting stringent environmental requirements — a direct response to some of the most urgent sustainability challenges in the industry.
+Reciprocal Engineering - RE Oy, based in Helsinki, develops electrically insulating, optically transparent and ferromagnetic thin‑film materials that open new, highly efficient pathways for electronic device fabrication.
+Our materials enable direct patterning of functional regions within a single film, reducing the number of semiconductor processing steps while meeting strict environmental and regulatory requirements.
+This work addresses key sustainability challenges in modern electronics manufacturing.

-Our work is rooted in fundamental physics and chemistry, carried out in collaboration with leading research laboratories.
-This includes the development of a crystallographic modelling code, research in electromagnetics, and the application of advanced materials science to disruptive product development.
-We have extensive experience in translating structure–property relationships into functional materials with real‑world impact.
+Our work is grounded in fundamental physics and chemistry and carried out in collaboration with leading research laboratories.
+This includes the development of crystallographic modelling tools, research in electromagnetics, and the application of advanced materials science to new device concepts.
+We have extensive experience in translating structure–property relationships into functional materials with measurable, real‑world performance.

 Crystal‑structure data are routinely engineered in reciprocal space — the foundation behind our company’s name.

-We invest in materials, instrumentation, and computational tools
+We invest in materials, instrumentation and computational modelling tools

 A breakthrough platform for energy‑ and cost‑efficient manufacturing

-Our verified magnetic, electrically insulating thin films enable cost‑effective manufacturing of sensors, memories, magneto‑optical components, and RF/microwave devices for portable electronics — including smartphones, IoT systems, and specialized solutions in medical and automotive applications.
+Our verified magnetic, electrically insulating thin films enable efficient fabrication of sensors, memory elements, magneto‑optical components and RF/microwave structures for portable and embedded electronics.
+These materials support applications ranging from smartphones and IoT systems to specialized medical and automotive technologies.

-The technology originates from the development of new functional materials, characterized using neutron and synchrotron X‑ray scattering, X‑ray photoelectron spectroscopy, Raman spectroscopy, and magnetic and electrical measurements at leading R&D laboratories.
-This foundation has evolved into advanced thin‑film fabrication, characterization, and device‑level implementation, enabling solutions to critical technical and environmental challenges.
+The platform originates from the development of new functional materials characterized using neutron and synchrotron X‑ray scattering, X‑ray photoelectron spectroscopy, Raman spectroscopy and magnetic and electrical measurements at leading research laboratories.
+This scientific foundation has evolved into advanced thin‑film growth, characterization and device‑level implementation, enabling solutions to critical technical and environmental challenges.

-Below we outline key structural problems in electronics manufacturing.
-These challenges are significant, but with the right materials platform, they are solvable.
+Below are key structural challenges in electronics manufacturing — significant, but solvable with the right materials platform.

 Energy consumption of connected devices

-The number of connected devices continues to grow, but the energy footprint grows with it.
-According to Enerdata, information and communication technology (ICT) already consumes an estimated 5–9% of global electricity, and this could rise to 20% by 2030.
-Reducing device‑level power consumption is essential for any realistic sustainability roadmap.
+The number of connected devices continues to grow, and the associated energy footprint grows with it.
+Estimates place ICT energy use at 5–9% of global electricity consumption, with projections reaching up to 20% by 2030.
+Reducing device‑level power consumption is essential for any credible sustainability roadmap.

 Meanwhile, an entire ecosystem of suppliers — mask aligners, etch tools, photoresists, developers, and specialty chemicals — is required to sustain incremental progress.
 The result is a cost structure that only a handful of heavily subsidized companies can support, ultimately passed on to end users.